The Virgin and the Gypsy

-The Virgin and the Gipsy is a short novel (or novella) by English author D.H.
-Lawrence.
+The Virgin and the Gipsy is a 1930 novella by English author D. H. Lawrence.
 It was written in 1926 and published posthumously in 1930.
 Today it is often entitled The Virgin and the Gypsy which can lead to confusion because first and early editions had the spelling "Gipsy".

-Plot summary
+Synopsis

 The tale relates the story of two sisters, daughters of an Anglican vicar, who return from finishing school overseas to a drab, lifeless rectory in the East Midlands, not long after the World War I. Their mother has run off with another man, a scandal that is not talked about by the family, especially the girls' father, who was deeply humiliated and only remembers his wife as she was when they first met many years before.

 Their new home is dominated by a blind and selfish grandmother called "Mater" and her mean-spirited, poisonous daughter Aunt Cissie; there is also Uncle Fred, who lives a solitary life.
-The two girls, Yvette and Lucille, risk being suffocated by the life they now lead at the rectory.
+The young women, Yvette and Lucille, risk being suffocated by the life they now lead at the rectory.
 In particular, Yvette's desperation is compounded by the fact that she has "borrowed" a little money from a charity fund that her family manages.
 Her relationship with both her father and aunt suffer: She sees her father as a mean-spirited and cowardly person for the first time when he reacts savagely to her petty crime.

 But even so, the girls try their utmost every day to bring colour and fun into their lives.
 They go on outings with the Framleys, their neighbourhood friends.
 On one such outing, Yvette encounters a gipsy man and his family.
 She and the other girls have their fortunes told by the gipsy man's wife, a magnetic and strong woman who seems to see easily through them.
 The gipsy man also sees deeply into Yvette and the impression he makes on her this first time is unforgettable.
 This first meeting reinforces her disenchantment with the oppressive domesticity of the rectory.
 It also awakens in her a sexual curiosity she has not felt or thought much about before despite her having admirers.